 Information Audit – carried out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

-Policies & Procedures – the revision of and implementation of new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including: –
+Policies & Procedures – the revision of and implementation of new data protection policies and procedures to meet the requirements and standards of the UK GDPR and any relevant data protection laws, including: –

 Legal Basis for Processing – we have reviewed all processing activities to identify the legal basis for processing and ensuring that each basis is appropriate for the activity it relates to.

-Privacy Notice/Policy – we have revised our Privacy Notice(s) to comply with the GDPR, ensuring that all individuals whose personal information we process as a data controller have been informed of why we need it, how it is used, what their rights are, who the information is disclosed to and what safeguarding measures are in place to protect their information.
+Privacy Notice/Policy – we have revised our Privacy Notice(s) to comply with the UK GDPR, ensuring that all individuals whose personal information we process as a data controller have been informed of why we need it, how it is used, what their rights are, who the information is disclosed to and what safeguarding measures are in place to protect their information.

 Obtaining Consent – we have revised our mechanisms where we obtain consent for personal data, ensuring that individuals understand what they are providing, why and how we use it and giving clear, defined ways to consent to us processing their information.